-What are the symptoms of tuberculosis?
+What are the symptoms and how is tuberculosis diagnosed?

 If you develop TB symptoms, this is active TB.

-In England, TB affects the lung in just over half of people with active TB.
-The most common symptom is a persistent cough.
+TB can affect any part of your body, not just the lungs.
+In the UK, just over half of people with active TB have TB in their lungs.
+The most common symptom of TB in the lungs (pulmonary TB) is a persistent cough.
 You might cough up phlegm, also called sputum, and it may have blood in it.

-Other possible symptoms are:
+Other possible symptoms of TB are:

 - losing weight